 Q: Is a healthcare provider required to fulfill a request for access, exchange, or use of EHI with all the EHI they have for a patient or should the amount of EHI be based on the details of the request?
 In addition, what if a provider only maintains some of the requested information electronically?

-A: the fulfilment of a request for access, exchange or use of EHI, including what EHI is shared, should be based on the request.
+A: the fulfillment of a request for access, exchange, or use of EHI, including what EHI is shared, should be based on the request.
 However, any activity by the provider that seeks to artificially restrict or otherwise influence the scope of EHI that is requested, may constitute interference and could be subject to the information blocking regulations.

 Click here for additional ONC Cures Act Information Blocking FAQs